Pattern of UNIK ID Key Concept

-Pattern is used to determine the cost of @unikname and to control @unikname issuance:
+Pattern is used to determine the cost of @unikname ID and to control @unikname issuance:

 - Licences of NFT-Factories are granted by Pattern

-Patterns provides information about the type of the @unikname:
+Patterns provides information about the type of the @unikname ID (aka UNIK ID):

-Patterns provides information about the scripts of characters uses to form a @unikname.
+Patterns provides information about the script of characters used to form a @unikname ID.
 A script is a group of alphabets, for example